 When Putt-Putt Golf Courses closed for good in 1989, making way for Ballston’s rapid high-rise development, many mourned its loss as a fun, multi-generational activity and hoped it would relocate elsewhere in Arlington.

 Unfortunately, the Putt-Putt Golf Courses never found a new home in Arlington, but its memory lives on.
-Now Arlington putt-putt lovers can sometimes find pop-up mini golf courses like the one in Rosslyn this summer.
+Now Arlington putt-putt lovers can go to Upton Hill Park for mini-golf, or sometimes find pop-up mini golf courses like the one in Rosslyn this summer.

 Looking for an extra glimpse of Arlington history?
 In the background of the first image, you can catch a glimpse of Bob Peck Chevrolet, an iconic Arlington landmark from 1964-2008.